 1. A procuring entity shall provide suppliers sufficient time to prepare and submit responsive tenders, taking into account the nature and complexity of the procurement.
-In no case shall a procuring entity provide less than 40 calendar days from the date on which the notice of intended procurement is published to the final date for submission of tenders.
+In no case shall a procuring entity provide less than 40 days from the date of publication of a notice of intended procurement to the final date for submission of tenders.

-2. Notwithstanding paragraph 1, where there are no qualification requirements for suppliers, a procuring entity may establish a time period for tendering that is less than 40 calendar days, but in no case less than 10 calendar days, in the following circumstances:
+2. Notwithstanding paragraph 1, where there are no qualification requirements for suppliers, a procuring entity may establish a period for tendering that is less than 40 days, but in no case less than 10 days, in the following circumstances:

-- (a) where the procuring entity published a separate notice of intended procurement containing the information specified in Article 9.4.2 at least 40 calendar days and not more than 12 months prior to the final date on which tenders may be submitted; - (b) procurement of commercial goods and services that are sold or offered for sale to, and customarily purchased and used by, non-governmental buyers for non-governmental purposes; or - (c) where an unforeseen state of urgency that is duly substantiated by the procuring entity renders impracticable the time periods provided in paragraph 1.
+(a) where the procuring entity published a separate notice containing a description of the procurement, the approximate time limits for the submission of tenders or, where appropriate, conditions for participation in a procurement, and the address from which documents relating to the procurement may be obtained, at least 40 days and not more than 12 months before the final date for the submission of tenders;

+- (b) where an entity procures commercial goods and services that are sold or offered for sale to, and customarily purchased and used by, non-governmental buyers for non-governmental purposes; or - (c) where an unforeseen state of urgency that is duly substantiated by the procuring entity renders impracticable the time provided in paragraph 1.